ChartBoost/chartboost-ios-adapter-actions/README.md

 Supported values are: `Mediation` and `Core`.
 When no value is provided, `Mediation` is assumed.

+When a change is made to any of the actions or scripts, a new version of the actions will need to be released with the [release](https://github.com/ChartBoost/chartboost-ios-adapter-actions/actions/workflows/release.yml) workflow.
+Bug fixes can be made in a patch version, non-breaking improvements can be made in a minor version, and breaking changes can be made in a major version.

 ## adapter-smoke-test

 Validates changes to an adapter.